wrf/lavaLampPlot/README.md

 # lavaLampPlot
-instructions, python and R code for generating lava lamp plots of kmer coverage
+instructions, python and R code for generating lava lamp plots of kmer coverage as the kmers themselves, or based on the raw reads

 ## Overview
 This includes a few scripts to generate a "lava lamp" plot of kmer coverage separated by GC content of the kmers.
 This is usually enough to reveal heterozygosity or the presence of symbionts with very different GC content than the host.